Greenville, NCHome Menu

 At any moment, an individual may suffer a sudden, life-threatening illness or traumatic injury requiring immediate medical attention.
 Our EMS unit notification is primarily provided from the Pitt County Communications Center, triggered by a call to 9-1-1.

-EMS is a vital part of the protection provided to the citizens and guests of Greenville by the Greenville Fire-Rescue Department.
-Unfortunately, every day day in Greenville there are several people who experience an event requiring emergency medical care.
-Our staff of EMS professionals consist of well-trained and experienced Emergency Medical Technicians (EMTs) providing skilled and compassionate care.
-There are three levels of prehospital EMS care available in North Carolina: EMT-Basic, Intermediate and Paramedic.
-The Greenville Fire-Rescue Department is proud to provide its customers with EMT-Paramedic level care on all of its EMS units and ALS engines, which is the highest level of prehospital EMS care available in North Carolina.
+EMS is a vital part of the protection provided to the citizens and guests of the City by Greenville Fire/Rescue.
+Unfortunately, there are several people who experience an event requiring emergency medical care.
+Our staff of EMS professionals consist of well-trained and experienced Emergency Medical Technicians (EMTs) who provide skilled and compassionate care.
+There are three levels of pre-hospital EMS care available in North Carolina: EMT-Basic, Intermediate and Paramedic.
+Greenville Fire/Rescue is proud to provide its customers with the highest level care, EMT-Paramedic, on all of its EMS units and ALS engines.

 Notice of Privacy Practices

 Follow the link for a listing of our Privacy Practices.

 Our “dedicated” EMS standby consists of an ambulance and crew that are hired just for that particular event and will stay on site (not take any other calls for service) for the contracted amount of time.
 This standby costs $100 per hour.